What is public charge?

 What benefits are considered in making a public charge determination?

 The government will look at whether the applicant received federally funded Medicaid, Supplemental Nutrition Assistance Program (“SNAP” or food stamps), cash assistance, Supplemental Security Income (SSI), Temporary Assistance for Needy Families (TANF), Section 8 housing assistance and federally subsidized housing.

 Can my family members receive public assistance?

-Benefits received by an applicant’s family members will be considered in the public charge determination.
+Benefits received by an applicant’s family members will not be considered in the public charge determination.
 Additionally, Medicaid received by applicants while under age 21, while pregnant (and up to 60 days after pregnancy), or during an emergency are not considered.

 If I use Medicaid or food stamps, will I definitely be found to be a public charge?